sea-comet/Graduation/README.md

-# BraTS 2020 brain tumor segmentation -- modified version for graduation project
+# Brain tumor segmentation -- modified version for graduation project

 This repository implements Pipeline A training and inference only.